Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 Data in Motion policy rule.

-In this example, we want to configure a policy rule that restricts uses Enterprise DLP to prevent exfiltration of sensitive data for the users
+In this example, we want to configure a policy rule that uses Enterprise DLP to prevent exfiltration of sensitive data for the users

 we excluded in the Peripheral Control policy rule.